Navigating Short Term Rental Ownership in Florida June 2026

 As real estate prices skyrocket in cities like Cape Coral, picking a Florida destination for your short-term vacation rental can be guided instead by traveler trends and opportunity in the current short term rental market.

-When evaluating based on search volume, the top 5 cities that travelers are seeking short term rentals in are:
+Based on search volume, the top 5 cities that travelers are seeking short term rentals in are:

-• Naples: The beautiful beaches of Naples draw more than a million visitors a year.
+- Naples: The beautiful beaches of Naples draw more than a million visitors a year.
 With high-end shopping, world-class arts and culture, dining and millions of protected acres nearby, the destination is a popular pick for vacationers.
 Short term vacation rentals located within the City of Naples are exempt from the Collier County registration requirements, but are still subject to the additional 5% Tourist Development Tax of the county.

-• Tampa: Theme parks and water parks abound in this Bay-side city.
+Considering owning a short term rental in Naples?
+Rove Travel is well versed in the market and has an existing collection in the destination.
+Homeowners can easily join and enjoy the benefits of both Naples and Rove’s management company. - Tampa: Theme parks and water parks abound in this Bay-side city.
 Tampa sits within Hillsborough County.
 Their local option transient rental tax is 6%.
 The City of Tampa also requires a rental certificate, but no additional city taxes for STRs.

-• Venice: The offshore coral reef of Venice Beach attracts over 20 million visitors annually.
+- Venice: The offshore coral reef of Venice Beach attracts over 20 million visitors annually.
 And with a lower county (Sarasota) tax of 5% and a sales tax of 0%, it’s an attractive city for vacation homeowners.

-• Hollywood: Just south of popular Fort Lauderdale, Hollywood is a 27 square mile, beachfront community that is rich with history, culture, and a charming downtown.
+- Hollywood: Just south of popular Fort Lauderdale, Hollywood is a 27 square mile, beachfront community that is rich with history, culture, and a charming downtown.
 Located in Broward County, it has a higher local tax at 6%, but the market is missing a luxury hospitality offering, leaving short term rentals a window of opportunity.

-• Florida Keys: A fishing and vacation mecca, the limited space leaves little occupancy at the hotels in the Florida Keys.
+- Florida Keys: A fishing and vacation mecca, the limited space leaves little occupancy at the hotels in the Florida Keys.
 And with high occupancy driving up nightly rates, vacationers are eager for the space and price afforded by a short term vacation rental.
 Monroe County has a local option transient rental tax of 5%, but there is little regulation of short term rentals in the county’s seat, Key West.

 Which platform to list your short term rental on?